rayyzhong/spring-boot-async-conflict/README.md

 Some internal shared resource can only be used once at a time, so in the API we are just allow one success request on the resource.
 Other concurrent request will be getting exception with 503 status code.

-The benefits:
+The benefits are:

-* Fail the other request in a elegant way;
+* Fail the other requests in an elegant way;
-* Ensure dedicated access for the 1st user until it finishes its job;
+* Ensure dedicated access for the 1st user until it finishes its job; (e.g. for a system does not support multiple logon, to avoid a later user kick out the session of an earlier user.
+This will lead to a situation that no one can complete its job although it win the resource competition.)

 ## Solution